Lease vehicle returns - What you should know.

 If you have damage on the vehicle, it needs to be classified into either "Fair Wear and Tear" or "Damage".
 Most lease/rental companies are members of the BVRLA (British Vehicle Rental and Leasing Association) and the website offers advice on these areas but in general fair wear and tear is down to the every day running of the vehicle which acquires paint chips on the bonnet, minor scratches and swirl marks.
 Dents, bumps and scrapes fall into the latter category.
 Lease companies have different criteria for what they consider acceptable or chargeable.
 A 2 inch scratch that is through the lacquer coat may be acceptable to one company but not another.

 Each lease company provides a list of what is or is not acceptable so check your documentation or ask them for a written list.
-See our What you can do page here as to types of damage and repair actions.

 Be aware that the lease companies use different techniques to establish any damage.
 Most will do a visual inspection at your home or the return point and provide you with a written damage report.
 Some carry out a detailed inspection under artificial light after it has been returned and use a paint spectrometer to establish paint thickness and therefore determine if any area of the car has been repaired.